murex/mikado-testbuilders-kata/docs/Homework.md

 ## Think of your Constraint

 During a Code Retreat, you often try to go through the same problem multiple times using different 'constraints'.
-Forhe second iteration of this code retreat, you will have the opportunity to choose your preferred constraint.
+For the second iteration of this code retreat, you will have the opportunity to choose your preferred constraint.

 We propose 3 constraints: